BeastlyKoboi/Portfolio/README.md

 ### [Personal Website](https://people.rit.edu/arf7094/235/project1/)

-A website that details many of my projects (personal and academic), my resume, and contact information.
+A (deprecated) portfolio website that details many of my projects (personal and academic), my resume, and contact information.
+A newer version using React and MUI is under construction.

 ### [The Greedy Gamer Gizmo](https://people.rit.edu/arf7094/235/project2/)